thunderbird89/esf/stories/story-knock-knock.md

 She came out of warp at a different vector, her civilian shield generators glowing faintly blue as they struggled to stabilize after the transition.
 She was uglier than *Gallipoli*, her hull showing the stress of emergency installation work, power conduits visible where armor plating should have covered them.
 But she was operational, and she was angry.

 Her target wasn't a battleship.
-It was the second Ryzak carrier—the one that *Crimson Fang* hadn't managed to cripple, the one still launching interceptors at a steady tempo, still screening with its escorts.
+It was the second Ryzak carrier - the one that *Crimson Fang* hadn't managed to cripple, the one still launching interceptors at a steady tempo, still screening with its escorts.

 *Lord Cardigan*'s main batteries opened fire, but these weren't the precise, computer-guided shots that *Gallipoli* and *Typhoon* could deliver.
 These were manual shots, aimed by gunners using iron sights and instinct, calculating vectors and deflection angles in their heads or with slide rules while the ship maneuvered beneath them.